rupysdxe/MessageSenderBot/README.md

 - `Dockerfile`: Docker configuration for containerization.
 - `values.py`: Additional configuration values.

+NOTE: The server should run on HTTP(S), not HTTP.
+The Viber API strictly requires HTTPS connection.

 ## Installation and Setup

 Docker is required.

-To to project root direcotry and run
+Go to project root direcotry and run

 ```bash
 docker build -t viberbot .